 In conclusion, by applying an intersectional lens to the experiences of those living with diabetes, we become aware of significant differences based on identities, social location and other personal characteristics.
 Health-care providers who take the time to learn from their patients about the particulars of their experience may be better able to support their resilience, health and overall well-being.

 There are several limitations to this study.
-First, the participants in this study may have had more knowledge about diabetes and greater comfort in discussing their experiences due to their status as patient partners in Diabetes Action Canada.
-Being a patient partner was often important to participants’ resilience as they recounted the encouragement, knowledge-sharing, destigmatization, community-building and acceptance resulting from their association with Diabetes Action Canada.
+First, the participants in this study may have had more knowledge about diabetes and greater comfort in discussing their experiences due to their status as patient partners in DAC.
+Being a patient partner was often important to participants’ resilience as they recounted the encouragement, knowledge sharing, destigmatization, community building and acceptance resulting from their association with DAC.
 Accordingly, the experience of resilience may differ for people with diabetes without this connection.

 Second, we included both English- and French-speaking participants, but the analysis was completed on English translations of the French interviews.
 This may have impacted some understanding due to subtleties in interpretation when analyzing peoples’ lived experiences in translation.